-This function rejects attempts to communicate from parties who are not expected to do so according to the settings that the administrator configured beforehand based on IP addresses and MAC addresses.
-The TSF always rejects network packets from parties that do not meet the conditions and does not respond to or process them.
-Up to 4 ranges of IP addresses can be specified and it can be set whether to allow or deny the ranges.
-Up to 10 MAC addresses to allow communication can be specified.
+This function cancels attempts to communicate from parties who are not expected to do so according to the settings that the administrator configured beforehand based on the conditions of IP addresses and MAC addresses.
+The TSF always cancels network packets from parties that do not meet the conditions, and does not respond to or process them.

+Up to 4 ranges of IP addresses can be specified, and it can be set whether to allow or deny the ranges.
+Up to $10~\mathrm{MAC}$ addresses to allow communication can be specified.